ellisonleao/carbon-now.nvim/README.md

 :lua require('carbon-now').create_snippet_from_gist('<GIST_ID>')
 ```

-But if you preferer a vim command, just call
+But if you preferer a command, just call

 ```
 :CarbonNowGist GIST_ID